For Overseas Buyers

 What are the costs involved for a foreign buyer?

-Beyond the purchase price, buyers typically need to budget for legal fees, government approval fees, stamp duty, and surveyor costs.
-These vary by property type and transaction structure.
-Our guide provides a full breakdown of typical costs.
+Beyond the purchase price, buyers need to budget for legal fees, government approval fees, and due diligence costs.

 “Jeff and Natalie have brought back excitement and fresh energy to real estate in the Cook Islands.
 It’s easier than you think to own property and live in the Cook Islands.
 What are you waiting for?”